-A popular thing to do is visit a caravanserai which is a type of inn that traditionally gave lodging to travellers.
-The days of desert travellers are long gone and the caravanserai now function as restaurants.
+A popular thing to do is visit a caravanserai which is a type of inn that traditionally gave lodging to travelers.
+The days of desert travelers are long gone and the caravanserai now functions as restaurants.
 Most are looking for a quick tourist dollar, not repeat customers, so don’t expect amazing service and quality.
 But two more pleasant places to hang out and eat well are Han Restaurant and Mugam Club.

 I walked the perimeter of the Old City, following the sandstone walls and imagining what life was like centuries ago.
 There are beautiful building facades on one side vying for attention with the modern buildings of Baku outside the walls.

 The Maiden tower might not seem like much but it has significant cultural importance.
 Try to imagine how the surroundings looked back when the foundations were first set, you might find yourself in some kind of One Thousand and One Nights tale.